mythril-forge/homebrew-classes/warlock/warlock-improved-pact-magic.md

 <!--

 -<< CHANGES >>-
-- this used to be the capstone
 - duration extended from 5 minutes to short rest
 - impact extended to include all spell slots
-- removed once per long rest tag

 -<< TODO >>-
 - playtest